• Skip to primary navigation

 • Add the vinegar, sugar, spices and salt and stir.

 • Bring to the boil and simmer without a lid until the fruit has softened and the liquid has reduced.
+This may take anything from about half an hour to over an hour depending on the selection of fruits.
+Some fruits such as apples will have more liquid and will take longer to reduce.

 • While the chutney is cooking, place the jars and lids (lids removed) on a baking tray and place in the oven set at a low temperature for about 10 minutes to sterilise.